-First-time LMU students who have previously used their benefit(s) at another institution and would like to begin utilizing it here should submit one of the following forms electronically utilizing VONAPP or eBenefits:
+First-time LMU students who have previously used their benefit(s) at another institution and would like to begin utilizing it here should submit one of the following forms electronically utilizing eBenefits:

 - All GI Bill (Chapter 33) recipients: VA Form 22-1995 Change of Program or Place of Training